|The Grand Canal at sunset|

 |Sculpture of a nude by Adolfo Wildt|

-On the top floor is the Museo d'Arte Orientale, an amazing collection of thousands of objects brought back to Venice by Prince Henry II of Borbone, who traveled through east Asia from 1887-89.
+On the top floor is the Museo d'Arte Orientale, there is an amazing collection of thousands of objects brought back to Venice by Prince Henry II of Borbone, who traveled through east Asia from 1887-89.
 This museum is often overlooked as the works are exotic but it is fascinating and beautifully displayed.

 |Edo period horse bridles in the Museo d'Arte Orientale|

 Another interesting museum for its eccentric painting collection that is often overlooked is the Museo Diocesano di Arte Sacra and the Chiostro di San Apollonia.
 The cloisters are simple and elegant, but what really caught my eye was a painting of the Last Supper where a dog is being served up for dinner.
-I was a Guinea Pig on the table once in Peru, but I've never seen a dog.

 |Ultima Cena (the Last Supper) by Giovan Battista Pittoni|